 Auction Game

-This is written for Tupperware but can be adapted to CM.
+This is written for Tupperware but can easily be adapted to CM.

-I also award $1 to anyone that can give me a tip or testimonial about a product I demo.
+I also give $1 to anyone that can give me a tip or testimonial about a product I demo.

-Then, I do my "Tupper-Monial".
 I offer $2 or anyone that takes a post-it from my Dates board or a smile face from the board agreeing to a job interview.
-I offer $10 to the first person that can ask a question about my job that I don't have an answer for.
-I give $1 to everyone who asks a question.
+I give $1 to everyone who asks a question and $10 to the first person that asks a question about my job that I don't have an answer for.

-At the end of the demo, after they have their orders to me, I auction off 2 products, letting the guests decide how much the first bid will be.
+At the end of the demo, after they do their orders, I auction off two products, letting the guests decide how much the first bid will be.

 Cropper's Tic Tac Toe

-I made a 9 square board and put different things in each ("try the personal trimmer", "use a die-cut", "journal a page").
-When they had 3 in a row, they got to choose a Design Line; everyone could win up to twice.
-Whenever anyone marked out a square on the board, their name went into a drawing at the end.
+Use a nine square board and put different things in each ("try the personal trimmer", "use a die-cut", "journal a page").
+When they have three in a row, they get to choose a sticker or die-cut; everyone can win up to twice.
+Whenever anyone marks out a square on the board, their name goes into a drawing at the end.

 Ring the Bell or Pass the Hat

 Place a timer where nobody can see it.
 Set it for random time periods.
-When the bell goes off, the last person to have finished a page gets a small prize...passing a hat that ties in with the workshop theme facilitates keeping track of who was the last person to finish a page.
+When the bell goes off, the last person to have finished a page gets a small prize.
+Passing a hat that ties in with the workshop theme helps keep track of who was the last person to finish a page.

 Variation: When a customer finishes a page, they get a funny hat to wear until the next person finishes a page.
 Set a timer and when it goes off the person with the hat gets a prize.
 You could use a stuffed animal and set it at their place when they finish a page.